ParallelMaths/parallel/pages/pmc.md

 The Primary Maths Challenge is aimed at students aged 8 to 11 years old, based anywhere in the world.
 Each year, the Primary Maths Challenge consists of 25 questions that will require students to use their __problem solving and reasoning skills__.
 For [more information on the Primary Maths Challenge, click here](https://drive.google.com/file/d/10nBzFazZx3aTykiIOZNnWMOjDt0JX4Mu/view?usp=sharing){target="_blank"}.

 You can secure your free entry by [creating a teacher account on Parallel](/signup#teacher).
 It’s quick and free, and will give you access to other amazing opportunities throughout the year.
+Once you create your account, we will follow up within 48 hours with a link to register for the Primary Maths Challenge.

 You can find out more about [Parallel, our free maths circles and puzzle sheets, here](/?teachers).

 Please note that places will be offered on a first come, first served basis.
 To be eligible, your school must not have participated in the Primary Maths Challenge in 2021.